 Once the application is installed, it can be started.
-On the first start it presents a green background with my logo on it and 2 buttons.
+On the first start it presents a small screen with some buttons.
 Press either on Setup, make a pinch gesture or push the settings button on the toolbar on right, if present, to get the settings dialog.
-Look at Setup Dialog on page 12 for detailed information's.
+Look at Setup Dialog on page 12 for detailed information.

-If the setup is completed and the dialog is closed, it takes up to 30 seconds until TPanel connects to the controller.
+If the setup is completed and the dialog is closed, it takes up to 30 seconds until TPanel connects to the NetLinx.
 Now two scenarios may happen:

-• There is no TP4 file on the controller.
+• There is no TP4 file on the NetLinx.